guyfreund/israeli-law-graph/README.md

 - `requirements.txt`: The requirements file.
 - `validate_class_uniqueness.py`: Validates that all class's elements can be 1to1 identified.
 - `validate_graph.py`: Validates the graph correctness.
+- @TODO: Add the files related to Neo4j,

 ## Running the Program: